eupnea-project/linux-kernels/README.md

 # Overlaid configs

-To allow continuously importing changes from the base-kernel config ([currently arch linux](https://raw.githubusercontent.com/archlinux/svntogit-packages/packages/linux/trunk/config)) all changes made by the Eupnea team are stored as individual overlay configs that are appended to the base config.
-After running `make olddefconfig` the base config is updated and the overlay configs are applied automatically.
-This is performed daily by a GitHub action and results in the combined-kernel.conf file.
+To allow continuously importing changes from the upstream kernel config ([currently arch linux](https://raw.githubusercontent.com/archlinux/svntogit-packages/packages/linux/trunk/config)) all changes made by the Eupnea team are stored as individual overlay configs that are appended to the base config.

+A daily workflow pulls the fresh upstream config into base-kernel.conf , appends the overlay configs (from kernel-conf-overlays) and runs `make olddefconfig` to automatically combine the configs (the appended config options are prioritized over the base config options) to create combined-kernel.conf which can then used to build the kernel.

 [Overlays-readme](kernel-conf-overlays/README.md)